 I did learn from those boxes that coyote mint does not at all appreciate excess water.
-The charcoal conducted so well that although I plugged one drip line this plant is still too wet and has barely recovered.
-Now that I have compared the two varieties side by side I will probably pull the plants from this second box this year to add more soil and prepare for some new tests.
+The charcoal conducted so well that although I plugged the drip line to it this plant is still too wet and has barely survived.
+Now that I have compared the two varieties side by side I will probably pull the plants from this second box this year to add more soil and prepare for some new horticultural tests.

 There is a relatively common buckwheat (Erogonum nudum) found on my neighbor's property (above) that I am trying to germinate here.
-Yet there is another buckwheat species found within three miles of here that I would like to collect, Eriogonum fasciculatum.
+There is also another buckwheat species found within three miles of here that I would like to collect, Eriogonum fasciculatum.
 The latter is said to be endemic to Santa Barbara.
 It is lower growing, more productive, and prettier compared to more common local flavor.
 Indians probably brought it to nearby Aptos and Scotts Valley, as those places did host tribal villages.
 Such issues get back to "what is native" versus what is not.
 People clearly played a part in plant distributions even thousands of years ago.